Lamco RDP Server

 We're actively developing Lamco RDP Server based on user feedback.
 Features under consideration:

-Bidirectional audio for calls
+Bidirectional audio for calls and meetings

-Multi-Monitor Improvements
+Multi-Monitor (MS-RDPEDISP)

-Dynamic layout changes
+Dynamic layout changes (Phase 2)

-Drive Redirection
+Drive Redirection (MS-RDPEFS)

 Access client drives from server